How to Celebrate Juneteenth at Work

 A Juneteenth picnic is a great team-building exercise to unite employees to celebrate the holiday.
 You can plan a potluck-style lunch or barbecue and encourage employees to bring traditional African-American dishes such as macaroni and cheese, fried chicken, and collard greens.
 You can also incorporate cultural elements into the picnic, such as playing African music or having a cultural dance performance.
 A picnic is a great way to connect with colleagues and celebrate the legacy of African-American history.

 Consider making Juneteenth a paid holiday for your employees.
-This observance demonstrates your commitment to diversity and inclusion in the workplace and enables employees to celebrate the day with their families.
-It is an investment in your employees and can positively impact employee morale and engagement.
+This observance demonstrates your commitment to a culturally versatile and purpose-driven workplace and enables employees to celebrate the day with their families.
+It is an investment in your employees that can positively impact employee morale and engagement.

 Organize a volunteer event for your employees to give back to the community.
 Volunteering can help your employees connect with their community and contribute to advancing racial justice.
 Goodera executes impactful and engaging volunteering activities that enable employees to learn, connect, and give back.
 Explore curated Juneteenth volunteer opportunities that are hosted and managed by us.